singhroshnni/worldlineTestingTask3/README.md

 # worldlineTestingTask3
-# Pet Store Registration Automation
+# Exploring Test Data Generation tool for Registration Automation

 This project automates the registration process on the Pet Store website using Selenium WebDriver and TestNG.
 It reads test data from a CSV file and fills the registration form with the provided data.It is an experiment conducted by exploring a case study or use case with one of the following Test Data Generation Tools i.e. GenerateData.com